Cover bild

 }}

-Ein zweiter Edit Fields-Node „entpackt” the geparsten Felder in eigenständige, benannte Variablen:
+Ein zweiter Edit Fields-Node „entpackt” the geparsten fields in eigenconstantlye, benannte Variablen:

 • Node: Edit Fields (Name: Edit Fields2)